mvogelgesang/mvogelgesang/README.md

 # Mark Vogelgesang

-Hey there 👋, I'm Mark Vogelgesang and I currently work for the US General Services Administration as a part of our Office of Customer Experience.
+Hey there 👋, I'm Mark and I work for the US General Services Administration as a part of our Office of Customer Experience.

 ## My Current Projects